This post is also available in: German

 In recent years, there has been growing awareness of the fashion industry’s adverse impact on the environment.
 While paying lip-service to sustainability has become the norm for companies across the board, few brands truly walk the talk.
 Perry Ellis International, a global fashion house that represents an impressive portfolio of apparel lifestyle and licensed brands is one of those that goes the extra mile in order to make sustainable practices core to their everyday workflow.

-In this article we shine the spotlight on how Perry Ellis International uses Conceptboard not only to streamline interdepartmental collaboration but also reduce waste and improve profitability.
+In this article we shine the spotlight on how Perry Ellis International uses Conceptboard to not only streamline interdepartmental collaboration but also reduce waste and improve profitability.

 A digital transformation with Conceptboard

 While Perry Ellis International today boasts of several processes that leverage cutting edge digital technologies, that wasn’t always the case.
-Like most traditional fashion labels, there was a time when product boards were printed on foam boards that measured 2 meters in height and presented to teams.
-Not only was this process wasteful and time consuming, it also made gathering actionable feedback extremely difficult.
+Like most traditional fashion labels, there was a time when product boards were printed on foam boards, that measured 2 meters in height, and presented to teams.
+Not only was this process wasteful and time-consuming, it also made gathering actionable feedback extremely difficult.